outisfun/hs-interactive-story-framework-2/README.md

 A framework to speed up development of Tier 3 Interactive Stories.

+## TO DO:
+// remove classes and double check that media uploads work correctly!!!!!

 ## Getting Started

 Clone & install dependencies & grunt: